jawuanlewis/jawuanlewis/README.md

 # Hey, I'm Jawuan Lewis 👋

-- 🎓 In the spring of 2024 I graduated from Arizona State University with a B.S. in Computer Science, and I will earn my Master's degree this winter.
+- 🎓 I recently graduated with a Master of Computer Science (MCS) from Arizona State University.
-- 👨‍💻 I am currently a software engineer intern with Fullbay, focused on building efficient microservices and APIs.
+- 👨‍💻 I am currently a software engineer with the `Analytics` team at Fullbay.
 - 🌱 I look forward to sharing my personal work on this profile and developing more creative projects moving forward!

 ## Languages and Tools